maciti/maciti.github.io/_posts/2024-01-17-bare-metal-kubernetes-cluster.md

 #curl -sfL https://get.k3s.io | K3S_URL=https://192.168.1.13:6443 K3S_TOKEN=mynodetoken sh -
 {% endhighlight %}

-where I replaced <b>mynodetoken</b> with the token saved at /var/lib/rancher/k3s/server/node-token (in the server node (server 1))
+where I replaced <b>mynodetoken</b> with the token saved at <code>/var/lib/rancher/k3s/server/node-token</end> (in the server node (server 1))

 <b>PROBLEMS THAT I ENCOUNRED:</b>

 PROBLEM 1:
 k3s agent was not connecting to the server node.
-In server 1, I had to replace server address in both /etc/rancher/k3s/k3s.yaml and ~/.kube/config: from https://127.0.0.1:6443 to https://192.168.1.13 (internal ip address of server 1)
+In server 1, I had to replace server address in both <code>/etc/rancher/k3s/k3s.yaml</code> and <code>~/.kube/config</code> from https://127.0.0.1:6443 to https://192.168.1.13 (internal ip address of server 1)

 PROBLEM 2:
 I had a problem with the installation in one of the agents and I had to re-install k3s.
 After uninstalling and reinstalling it the agent was not in a ready state.
 ![notready]({{ site.url }}/assets/kubernetes/notready.png)
-Looking at the status of k3s-agent (using systemctl status k3s-agent) I saw the follwing error: <i>Node password rejected, duplicate hostname or contents of '/etc/rancher/node/password' may not match server node-passwd entry</i?>
+Looking at the status of k3s-agent <code>systemctl status k3s-agent</code> I saw the follwing error: <i>Node password rejected, duplicate hostname or contents of '/etc/rancher/node/password' may not match server node-passwd entry</i>
-I checked all the secrets on server 1 using the following command
+I checked all the secrets on server 1 using the following command:
 {% highlight console  %}
 kubectl get -n kube-system secrets
 {% endhighlight %}